How to make chicken stock

 Do you ever find yourself stuck at home without a stock cube to hand?
 We’ve all been there!
 This homemade chicken stock is so easy to do and well worth-it.
 Use leftover chicken bones from a roast or even fresh chicken wings for an economical, easy batch-cook.
 Pop in the freezer and use as needed.

 How to make chicken stock should be something everyone learns.
 It’s one of those basic cooking skills that will take you places!
 Once you’ve learnt this skill you’ll be cooking up a whole range of fancy things (see ‘what to do with chicken stock’ below).
 Try this Bhutanese chicken stew for starters!

 Make a batch of my white chicken stock and freeze it (see ‘how to freeze chicken stock’ below) in portions, so you’re never far away from a healthy lunch or dinner.

 Chicken stock is really simple to make too.
 It’s certainly not a recipe only reserved for top chefs!
 Chicken stock is something that has been a staple in kitchens for decades and decades however It does require a bit of patience and time.

 - Learn a new skill

 To make this white stock with chicken, you’ll need the following (see recipe card for exact measurements):

-Chicken wings or chicken bones – using a less meaty part of the chicken is what keeps this recipe as ‘stock’ and not ‘broth’.
+Chicken wings or a chicken carcass – using a less meaty part of the chicken is what keeps this recipe as ‘stock’ and not ‘broth’.
 Try and source yours from a local butcher if you can.